zpc888/model-inheritance-in-json-schema/README.md

 # Model inheritance in json schema

-In Json schema, it can use descriminator to model class inheritance, it is a little bit verbose, but it can be done.
-Here is a UML structure:
+In Json schema, it can use descriminator to model class inheritance, it is a little bit verbose.

 ![uml-structure](./inheritance-model-in-json-schema.png)